WMUStudent21/gdscwmu-constitution/README.md

  - Provide a safe space for learning opportunities among our members.
  - Support each other as we develop our skills together.
- - Connect individuals with differing backgrounds to promote interdiscplinary technological partnerships.
+ - Connect individuals with differing backgrounds to promote interdisciplinary technological partnerships.

 #### Bridge the Gap Between Theory and Practice: Keep It Real